-- addQualifier() declares an annotation type as a qualifier type. - addScope() declares an annotation type as a scope type. - addStereotype() declares an annotation type as a stereotype, and specifies its meta-annotations. - addInterceptorBinding() declares an annotation type as an interceptor binding type, and specifies its meta-annotations. - addAnnotatedType() adds a given AnnotatedType to the set of types which will be scanned during bean discovery, with an optional identifier.
-An AnnotatedType added by the container uses the fully qualified class name of Annotate dType.getJavaClass() prepended with cdi-.
-If an AnnotatedType with the same identifier already exists in the set of types non-portable behavior results, and the container is permitted to define a non-portable mode in whch it assigns a container generated id to a type.
+- addQualifier() declares an annotation type as a qualifier type. - addScope () declares an annotation type as a scope type. - addStereotype() declares an annotation type as a stereotype, and specifies its meta-annotations. - addInterceptorBinding() declares an annotation type as an interceptor binding type, and specifies its meta-annotations. - addAnnotatedType() adds a given AnnotatedType to the set of types which will be scanned during bean discovery.
+If an AnnotatedType with the same identifier already exists in the set of types the container automatically detects the problem and treats it as a deployment problem.
+Portable extensions are encouraged to add IdentifiedAnnotatedType s in order to not accidentally conflict with discovered types.